 John 10:9 ESV,

-Jesus is the Door, both for shepherds to enter into the sheepfold, also for the sheep to go out to be shepherded, following the Shepherd.
-The door has two states or conditions.
-The door can be open or closed.
-Revelation 3:7 said, And to the angel of the church at Philadelphia write:
+As the Door, Jesus serves as an entry point for both shepherds to enter the sheepfold and for the sheep to go out and follow the Shepherd.
+The door has two conditions: open or closed, which is also mentioned in Revelation 3:7 when Jesus speaks to the angel of the church at Philadelphia:

 The words of the Holy One, the True One, who has the key of David, who opens and no one will shut, who shuts and no one opens.
-So He is not only the Door, John 10:9, but He is also the One who holds the key of David, Revelation 3:7.
+So He is not only the Door in John 10:9, but He is also the One who holds the key of David in Revelation 3:7.

 Isaiah 40:31 said,